kwangjong/kwangjong.github.io/_posts/2022-06-27-Forward-and-Backward-Propagation.md

 math: true
 ---

-On the last blog post, I went over the basics of neural network and implementing it with Keras.
-On this post, I'll dive deep into the math behind it.
+In the last blog post, I went over the basics of the neural network and the implementation with Keras.
+In this post, I'll dive deep into the math behind the neural network.

 ![deeplearning](https://i.imgur.com/vfYfJ4A.jpg)